meokey/pastebin-monitor/Readme.md

  * Timeout time (time to wait until a new attempt is made if connection times out due to a bad connection, in seconds)
  * Number of refreshes between flushes (number of refreshes until past Pastes are cleared from memory)
  * The regexes.
 See [Using your own regexes](#user-content-using-your-own-regexes)

+ Changes to original fabiospampinato/pastebin-monitor:
+ * save output to pastebin-monitor.log and tar log files once it grows to 300MB
+ * change Refresh time to 200, Delay to 5, Ban wait time to 50, and use random number to avoid being banned by pastebin
+ * reload regexs.txt file everytime refresh pastes, so restart the program is no longer necessary after changing regexs.txt
+ * add self.delayfactor to dymatically adjust Delay time based on duplicated paste from last time
+ * use data/ directory to save results
+ * add waiting time and other statistics in output for monitoring
+ * add systemd service file so to start it in background at system startup

 ## Command line options